karolbelina/cpp-course/README.md

 ### assg5
 This time the student had to make an extension to the knapsack problem defined in assignment 4.
-Apart from the binary, the genetic algorithm should also solve the unbounded and the continuous knapsack problem variation.
+Apart from the 0/1, the genetic algorithm should also solve the unbounded and the continuous knapsack problem variation.
 Everything had to be wrapped in a menu from assignments 2 and 3.

 ## Notes